LoryPack/LFI_gen_networks_SRs/README.md

-# Likelihood-Free Inference with Generative Neural Networks via Scoring Rule Minimization
+# Simulation-Based Inference with Generative Neural Networks via Scoring Rule Minimization
 ---

-This repository provides code to reproduce the experiments in the paper [Likelihood-Free Inference with Generative Neural Networks via Scoring Rule Minimization](https://arxiv.org/abs/2205.15784).
+This repository provides code to reproduce the experiments in the paper [Simulation-Based Inference with Generative Neural Networks via Scoring Rule Minimization](https://arxiv.org/abs/2205.15784).
 The code is based on the one for the paper ["GATSBI: Generative Adversarial Training for Simulation-Based Inference"](https://openreview.net/forum?id=kR1hC6j48Tp&referrer=%5BAuthor%20Console%5D(%2Fgroup%3Fid%3DICLR.cc%2F2022%2FConference%2FAuthors%23your-submissions)), which can be found at [https://github.com/mackelab/gatsbi](https://github.com/mackelab/gatsbi) and is distributed under a AGPL-3.0 license.

 The code is written in Python and uses the [`torch`](https://pytorch.org/) library to handle neural networks.
 It depends both on the simulation-based inference package [`sbi`](https://github.com/mackelab/sbi) and the benchmark framework [`sbibm`](https://github.com/mackelab/sbibm).